nautobot/nautobot/nautobot/docs/plugins/index.md

 * **Add navigation menu items.** A plugin can extend the navigation menus with new links and buttons or even entirely new menus.
 * **Add a banner.** A plugin can add a custom banner to the top of any appropriate views.
 * **Add home page content.** A plugin can add custom items or custom panels to the Nautobot home page.
 * **Add content to existing model detail views.** A plugin can inject custom HTML content within the view of a core Nautobot model.
-This content can appear in the left column, right column, or full width of the page, include custom buttons at the top of the page and include extra tabs which appear at the end of the object detail tabs list.
+This content can appear in the left column, right column, or full width of the page, include custom buttons at the top of the page and (in Nautobot 1.4 and later) include extra tabs which appear at the end of the object detail tabs list.

 ### Extend and customize existing Nautobot functionality